Our Clients – Government

 ‘We were very grateful we could rely on the expertise of SAMI Consulting…in addition to their excellent work that underpinned our research SAMI Consulting were a very responsive partner providing expert advice’ E Schizas, Senior Economic Analyst ACCA

 SAMI has a track record of running highly rated strategic futures courses on behalf of the Horizon Scanning Centre and Civil Service Learning.
-As well as continuing to offer bespoke training courses for in-house teams, SAMI are now offering courses open to everyone. – click here for more information
+We offer a wide range of public and bespoke training courses covering all the Tools in the Futures Toolkit and more advanced approaches.

 - e: email@example.com